-Podium rolls out payments for its customer-focused local business SaaS service – TechCrunch
+Podium rolls out payments for its customer-focused local-business SaaS service – TechCrunch

 Now, with Payments, they are able to give all the info to their customer, have them check it out in their home and then text them if it works or not.
 They can then use Payments to collect payment in the very same text conversation and the delivery crew can complete the purchase all in the same day without having the customer return to the store.
 So it’s not just shifting where they are processing their payments, but opening up new revenue that they would never have had before they started using Payments.

 Then consider the ancient process that businesses are still using who invoice for services, like a dentist or a home services provider.
-Majority are still using mailed statements and invoices or phone conversations.
+A majority are still using mailed statements and invoices or phone conversations.
 Believe it or not, the expenses for these are immense.
 Not only that, but the turnaround and success rates are abysmal, meaning these businesses have to wait weeks to months in order to receive payment, if at all.
 With Payments, it is as quick as a seamless text.

 In our beta, Payments tripled the conversion rates over invoices and reduced employee workload related to payment by 80%.
 In healthcare, for example, 40% of customers send payment within 48 hours.
 To get that same level through their legacy operations, it would take 14 days to get to that point.
 The economic impact on that speed and completion is astounding for these businesses.

-Note: Update: Adding a little clarification here.
-The addition of payments to Podium’s tech allows its customers (the companies using its software) to collect payments from their own customers.
-This gives Podium customers the ability to charge folks for their goods and services in a manner that is integrated into the rest of the software company’s service.